djm89uk/djm89uk.github.io/picogym_re.md

 	<+23>:	pop    ebp
 	<+24>:	ret
 ```
-## asm4
+## asm4 (400 pts)
-Author: Sanjay C
+- Author: Sanjay C
+- 400 points
 ### Description
 What will asm4("picoCTF_f97bb") return?
 Submit the flag as a hexadecimal value (starting with '0x').
 NOTE: Your submission for this question will NOT be in the normal flag format.
 Source
 ### Hints
-Treat the Array argument as a pointer
+1. Treat the Array argument as a pointer
 ### Attachments
+1. test.S
 ```nasm
 asm4:
 	<+0>:	push   ebp